londelec/leandcxmlman/source/sections/PLCconfig.rst

 		This restriction has been put in place because insertion of a new index affects mapping to Slave communication protocol instances.`

    * :attr:	:xmlattr:`PlcType`
-     :val:	or / and
+     :val:	or / and / add / mult
-     :desc:	Logic operation of the data point.
+     :desc:	Logic or arithmetic operation of the data point.
-		This logic operation will be perfomed on the source data values and the result of the operation will become value of the internal data point.
+		This operation will be perfomed on a source data values and the result of the operation will become value of the internal data point.
+		See :numref:`tabid-PlcType` for more information.

    * :attr:	:xmlattr:`SrcDevices` \*
      :val:	|gpindexrange|